Frozen (franchise): Frozen 2 (2019)

 In April 2017, it was announced that the sequel would be released on November 27, 2019.

-In August 2017, it was announced that Frozen II would be released on Disney+ alongside Toy Story 4 and The Lion King.
+In August 2017, it was announced that Frozen 2 would be released on Disney+ alongside Toy Story 4 and The Lion King (2019).

 In March 2018, Anderson-Lopez in an interview about Broadway's Frozen, for which she and her husband wrote the new featured songs, confirmed that they had already recorded a song for the sequel with Bell, the voice of Anna.

 In July 2018, it was announced that Evan Rachel Wood and Sterling K. Brown had entered talks to join the cast in undisclosed roles.
 In August 2018, Allison Schroeder, the screenwriter of Hidden Figures and most recently, Disney's Christopher Robin was hired to assist screenwriting duties with Jennifer Lee after Lee assumed the role of chief creative officer of Disney Animation, succeeding Lasseter.

 On November 1, 2018, Variety reported that Disney advanced five days the premiere of the film, which was initially scheduled for November 27, 2019 and now would be released on November 22, 2019.
 The teaser trailer was released on February 13, 2019.

-Future
+Frozen 3 (2027)

-In February 2023, Disney CEO Bob Iger announced that the franchise would continue with additional films.
+On February 8, 2023, Disney CEO Bob Iger announced that the franchise would continue as he announced Frozen 3 was in the works.
+The sequel was originally set to release on November 25, 2026, but at the 2024 D23 Expo, Disney Animation announced it was rescheduled to November 24, 2027.